jeffThompson/CreativeProgramming1/Assignments/Week06_Randomness.md

 Since your code is going to generate different output every time it's run, when your sketch is finished (and while working too) you'll want to run it many times and keep the best outputs.
 This can be exciting if not a little weird: it removes your artistic hand somewhat, leaving you to act as coordinator (writing code) and curator (selecting output to show).

-*Above: a detail of a video work by A. Michael Noll from the 1960s.*
+*Above: a detail of the drawing *Chance and Order Group VII, Drawing 6* by Kenneth Martin in 1971 .*

 ### STRETCH GOALS
 Try adding these elements to your sketch: